Ocram95/AndroidStego/scripts/Reassemble_apks/README.md

 ## Reassemble APK

-The directory contains the scripts to reassemble the application with the modified assets.
+The directory contains the scripts to reassemble the application with the modified resources.

 Execute the script with

 ```
 python reassemble_apk.py [-h] [--decoded_path DECODED_PATH] [--output_path OUTPUT_PATH]

-Reassemble the apk with the stegoassets.
+Reassemble the apk with the stegoresources.
 Requirements: apktool, apksigner, zipalign and budledecompile

 optional arguments:
   -h, --help            show this help message and exit